Antinuclear Antibody (ANA)

 Is there anything else I should know?

-ANA testing is not used to track or monitor the clinical course of SLE, thus serial ANA tests for diagnosed patients are not commonly ordered.
+ANA testing is not used to track or monitor the clinical course of lupus; thus, serial ANA tests for diagnosed patients are not commonly ordered once a diagnosis is established.

 Why is it called "antinuclear" antibody?

-My doctor told me my ANA test is positive, but he isn't sure if I have lupus.
+My healthcare practitioner told me my ANA test is positive but isn't sure if I have lupus.
 How can this be?

-A positive ANA result means that you have a higher than normal concentration of these antibodies.
-This is one of the tools in diagnosing lupus as well as several other autoimmune diseases, so a positive result may be related to lupus or to another disease.
-Or you may simply have a higher than normal concentration of these autoantibodies that may not have any impact on your health.
-Even among people with lupus, ANA results can vary widely; one person can be in remission at a certain titer of ANA while another can be extremely ill at the same titer.
 Autoimmune diseases often have a systemic effect on the body and are very complex by nature.
 Your healthcare provider will interpret what the test results mean for you and may need to compare your test results as well as the severity of your symptoms over a period of time in order to make a definitive diagnosis.
 This additional time may also allow your healthcare provider to eliminate other possible causes of your symptoms.
-Another diagnostic tool is to perform additional testing for the autoantibodies Smith and ds-DNA, which, if possitive, would confirm SLE.